Coaches

 I recently graduated with a Degree in Electrical Engineering from CU Boulder, and am employed at Syncroness Product Solutions.
 When I’m not working, I like to work with music and revel in the fact that I’m not in school anymore.

-Karina is excited to begin her second with the Dolphins.
-Prior to moving to Colorado in 2017, she was the head coach at Ramstein Air Force Base in Germany.
+Karina is looking forward to starting her fifth season with the Dolphins.
+In addition to the Dolphin’s team, she also coaches Fairview girl’s and EA master’s swim teams.
+Prior to moving to Colorado in 2017, she was the head swim coach at Ramstein Air Force Base, Germany.

 She grew up in the Maryland suburbs of Washington, DC, swimming summer league since the age of seven.
 She went on to swim as a scholarship athlete at Miami University, becoming the Conference Scholar-Athlete of the year and earning Academic All-American honors her senior year.